FrontHead/teste-wishlist/README.md

 # Project Desafio Wishlist

-API for a wishlist and a CRUD operations for a client database using django framework with djongo.
+API for a wishlist and CRUD operations for a client database using django framework with djongo.

 It will load two pages.
 One for the products to be added and another for the clients CRUD operations.